-SEC.
-16. Other Benefits Aside from the benefits received as required under existing laws and executive orders, the probation and parole workers shall receive the following: a.)
-Hazard Pay - Probation and Parole Workers who are directly conducting investigation and supervision work which exposes them to danger, occupational risks or threats of life shall be compensated with hazard pay of at least One Thousand Pesos (P1,000.00) per month. b.)
-Housing and Living Quarters Allowance - All probation and parole workers who are transferred to another assignment due to the exigency of the service
+1 SEC.
+16. Other Benefits. - Aside from the benefits received as required under 2 existing laws and executive orders, the probation and parole workers shall receive the 3 following:

+- a.)
+Hazard Pay Probation and Parole Workers who are directly conducting investigation and supervision work which exposes them to danger, occupational risks or threats of life shall be compensated with hazard pay of at least One Thousand Pesos (P1,000.00) per month. - b.)
-- b.)
 Housing and Living Quarters Allowance All probation and parole workers who are transferred to another assignment due to the exigency of the service shall be entitled to free housing.
-Provided, if living quarters are not available within the agency and the personnel has his/her residence outside of fifty (50) kilometers radius from such government facility, he/ she shall be entitled to at least Two Thousand Pesos (P 2,000.00) a month of housing allowance. - c.)
-Longevity Pay A monthly longevity pay equivalent to five per centum (5%) of his/ her latest monthly basic pay shall be paid to a probation and parole worker for every five (5) years of continuous, efficient and meritorious service rendered as certified by the chief of office concerned, commencing with the service after approval of this Act. - d.)
+Provided, if living quarters are not available within the agency and the personnel has his/ her residence outside of fifty (50) kilometers radius from such government facility, he/ she shall be entitled to at least Two Thousand Pesos (P 2,000.00) a month of housing allowance. - 14 c.)
+Longevity Pay A monthly longevity pay equivalent to five per centum (5%) 15 of his/ her latest monthly basic pay shall be paid to a probation and parole 16 worker for every five (5) years of continuous, efficient and meritorious service 17 rendered as certified by the chief of office concerned, commencing with the 18 service after approval of this Act. - d.)
 Clothing Allowance All probation and parole workers shall be entitled to a minimum of Four Thousand Pesos (P4,000.00) clothing allowance annually, which amount shall be adjusted as needed. - e.)
-Medical Allowance All probation and parole workers shall receive a minimum of Five Hundred Pesos (P500.00) medical allowance monthly, which amount shall be adjusted as needed.
+Medical Allowance All probation and parole workers shall receive a minimum of Five Hundred Pesos (P500.00) medical allowance monthly, which amount shall be adjusted as needed. - 25 a.)
+Protection from discrimination by reason of sex, sexual orientation, age, political or religious beliefs, civil status, physical characteristics, disability or ethnicity;

 SEC.
 17. Compensation from Injuries. - Probation and Parole Workers shall be protected against work-related injuries in accordance with the Labor Code and Civil Service Law, as the case may be.
-Injuries incurred while doing overtime work shall be a.)
-Protection from discrimination by reason of sex, sexual orientation, age, political or religious beliefs, civil status, physical characteristics, disability or ethnicity;

-29 presumed work connected.
+Injuries incurred while doing overtime work shall be presumed work connected.